run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/release/use/relate-information-to-release.md

 1. Access the functionality through the main menu Processes \> Release Management \> Release;

-2. To inform the complementary data of the release request, check the option to capture or view the request;
+2. To inform the complementary data of the release, check the option to capture or view the request;

 3. To view the information about specific field, click on the